LBHF-JamalFazaldin/MP-Proton-Bank-Model/README.md

 ### Apprenticship Assignemnet

-Building a Logistic Regression Model to unsderstand the factors that lead to mortage application rejection.
+Building a Logistic Regression Model to understand the factors that lead to mortage application rejection.